 Statement by the producer concerning the artistic and economic targets

 Distribution agreement or Letter of Interest (service productions excluded)

 The applications received are ranked on the basis of the date of complete application.
-Decisions will be made by the Federal Minister of Economy within seven weeks upon receipt of a complete submission only after availability of financial coverages.
+Decisions will be made by the Federal Minister for Digital, Business and Enterprise within seven weeks upon receipt of a complete submission only after availability of financial coverages.
 Once approval has been granted the shooting must begin within six months.
 Funds will generally be disbursed in three instalments: upon the start of filming, upon the submission of a rough edit, and after verification of the final costs.

 Which criteria does my film have to fulfil?